 Solar fuels and their role in achieving net zero

 The transportation sector accounts for roughly a quarter of global CO2 emissions.
-About 1.4 billion road vehicles and 27’000 aircraft1 worldwide are still mainly powered by fossil fuels emitting CO2 into the atmosphere.
-If the goal of limiting global warming to 1.5 degrees Celsius is to be achieved, then the transportation sector needs to undergo a fundamental transformation.
+About 28’0001 aircraft , 105’000 merchant ships2 and 1.4 billion road vehicles worldwide are still mainly powered by fossil fuels emitting CO2 into the atmosphere.
+If the goal of limiting global warming to 1.5°C is to be achieved, then the transportation sector must undergo a fundamental transformation.
 There is no way around new types of propulsion and alternative fuels.

 However, achieving net zero is not just about developing new sustainable technologies.
 It is about choosing the most efficient approach for each application, conserving resources, and using what is already out there in the most sustainable way possible.